 - Second: How “well” is that medication working to help the applicant manage their diabetes?

-We’re not doctors, so we can’t really tell you “why” one individual may be prescribed an “oral” anti-diabetic medication vs an “injectable” anti-diabetic medication, but what we can tell you is that this difference is going to make a difference when it comes to applying for a traditional term or whole life insurance policy.
+We’re not doctors, so we can’t tell you “why” one individual may be prescribed an “oral” anti-diabetic medication vs. an “injectable” anti-diabetic medication.
+But we can tell you that this difference is going to make a difference when it comes to applying for a traditional term or whole life insurance policy.

 To do so…